redbuds, mahonia and more, with j.c. raulston arboretum’s mark weathington

 Well, I think I got some of all of that from my memorable visit years ago.

-Read along as you listen to my conversation with Mark Weathington (seen in next photo at the Arboretum’s new front gate) on the January 30, 2017 edition of my show and podcast, using the player below or at this link.
+Read along to the Jan.
+30, 2107 edition of my public-radio show and podcast using the player below, as you listen to my conversation with Mark Weathington (seen in next photo at the Arboretum’s new front gate).
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
 Information about visiting the Arboretum and events there are at the bottom of the page.

 great redbuds, mahonias and more, with mark weathington